Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 ---
 layout: post
 title: "I2C Communication Protocol of a Smartphone Battery"
+tags: battery teardown armbian linux embedded protocol
 ---
-In this post I investigate how a typical Oneplus smartphone battery communicates the current state of charge etc. to the main device.
+In this post I investigate how a typical Oneplus smartphone battery communicates the current voltage, state of charge etc. to the main device.
 This can be also useful for repurposing these batteries on a Raspberry or Orange Pi, to power portable projects.

 # Hardware Dismantling
 I had the battery already removed from the Oneplus One (and replaced with a new third party part).
-First the outer wrap has to removed, I want to see the bare cell and protection PCB.
+First the outer wrap has to be removed, I need to see the bare cell and protection PCB.
 It reveals another (paper?) wrap at the top and a small temperature probe sticking out:
 ![battery wrap removed](/assets/i2c-phone-battery/disass.jpg)

 After removing that as well the board is finally visible.
 Between the big battery taps is most likely a shunt resistor to measure the current.